TheKilltech/rift_balance/README.md

    - tier 2 ammo is crafted from tier 1 ammo. same for tier 3 ammo.
 This means you have to setup production chains
    - higher tier ammo production is map local. you have to build up a production chain on every map you need it - or bring enough ammo to get through your mission. (i couldn't make this feature, but then i discovered that because of a bug, it is already kind of that way)
    - split ammo storages into one for each category. not sure yet, if they should share the same building limit.
+   - moved all ammo related buildings (production and storage into an own new category. currently it reuses the ^ upgrade symbol).

  - Resources: cultivators are an infinite entierly automated infinite source and they are very powerful compared to mines.
    - added bio-resources replacing the direct rare resource yield from cultivators. those bio resources require additional processing steps to refine them into palladium, titanium, uranium ore or cobalt.